lazy-insomaniac/Optiver-Predict-US-stock_price/README.md

 # Optiver-Predict-US-stock_price
 This repo is for an open project by VLG on predicting closing price of stocks.
-Our task was to predict the closing proce i.e. 'target' for the last three days in the data provided by Nasdaq 100
+Our task was to predict the closing price i.e. 'target' for the last three days in the data provided by Nasdaq 100
 ![image](https://github.com/lazy-insomaniac/Optiver-Predict-US-stock_price/assets/114395022/9c6fd3c3-fe6b-4b26-9f4b-c7066209a79d)